pygy/LuLPeg/README.md

 ## License:

 Copyright (C) Pierre-Yves Gerardy.
-Released under the Romantif WTF Public License.
+Released under the Romantic WTF Public License.

 The re.lua module and the test suite (tests/lpeg.*.*.tests.lua) are part of the original LPeg distribution, released under the MIT license.